oney/hook-is-all-you-need/README.md

 );
 ```

-Use `useState` and `useCallback` from the `hook-is-all-you-need` package instead of `react`.
+And use `useState` and `useCallback` from the `hook-is-all-you-need` package instead of `react`, as demonstrated in the example code above.

 ## Concept

 That’s all you need to use HIAYN!

-It’s a 0-API, 0-learning curve, 0-boilerplate, DevTools-powered, immutable and decentralized state management pattern, as promised.
+It’s a 0-API, 0-learning curve, 0-boilerplate, DevTools-powered, test-friendly, TypeScript-safe, immutable and decentralized state management pattern, as promised.

 ### Core Concepts

 - Custom hooks act as data models or stores in Redux
+  - Easy to test
+  - Compositional and supports `extraReducers` by nature
 - Callbacks are actions of reducers:
   - The callback itself is the action type
   - `args` are the action payload
   - `deps` are static data in the action creator
-- Reducers are non-reusable and unnecessary
+- Reducers are non-reusable and useless

 ## Async flow